2004 Stanley Cup playoffs: Conference semifinals

-Eastern Conference Semifinals
+Eastern Conference semifinals

 (1) Tampa Bay Lightning vs. (7) Montreal Canadiens

 This was the first playoff meeting between these two teams.
 The teams split this year's four game regular season series.

 The Lightning swept the Canadiens in four games.
 Lightning goaltender Nikolai Khabibulin recorded his fourth shutout of the post-season in a 4–0 game one victory.
 Vincent Lecavalier scored twice in game two as Tampa Bay won the game by a score of 3–1.
 Montreal was unable to hang on to a late lead in game three as Vincent Lecavalier tied the game in the final minute of regulation and Brad Richards scored 65 seconds into overtime as the Lightning won 4–3.
 Brad Richards scored his second game-winning goal of the series in the second period of game four as the Lightning closed out the Canadiens with a 3–1 victory.

 (3) Philadelphia Flyers vs. (4) Toronto Maple Leafs

 This was the sixth playoff meeting between these two teams with Philadelphia winning four of the five previous series.
-They last met in the previous year's Eastern Conference Quarterfinals where Philadelphia won in seven games.
+They last met in the previous year's Eastern Conference quarterfinals where Philadelphia won in seven games.
 Philadelphia won three of the four games in this year's regular season series.

 The Flyers defeated Toronto in six games.
 Marcus Ragnarsson broke the tie in the second period of game one as the Flyers eventually won the game 3–1.
 Philadelphia scored twice with the man advantage in game two as the Flyers held on for a 2–1 victory.
 Toronto used three second period goals to earn a 4–1 victory in game three.
 Maple Leafs captain Mats Sundin scored twice in game four as Toronto won 3–1.
-Keith Primeau recorded a hat trick and added an assist in a dominating 7–2 Flyers victory in game five.
+Flyers captain Keith Primeau recorded a hat trick and added an assist in a dominating 7–2 Flyers victory in game five.
 Philadelphia goaltender Robert Esche made just one save in the game while earning the victory, he was replaced by Sean Burke at the start of the second period due to injury.
 Toronto overcame a 2–0 third period deficit to force overtime in game six, however the comeback came up short as Jeremy Roenick scored the series-winning goal at 7:39 of the first overtime period.